iitbdaplab/iitbtcsgui2/README.md

 ### Running Enhancements

-Now this section of the interface follows the order.
+Now this section of the interface follows an order.
 It starts with single-channel de-noising, single-channel dereverberation, DoA estimation and beamforming.
 Starting with single-channel de-noising, the drop-down list has two techniques namely:
 {Weiner and Spectral Subtraction}.
-You can similarly play and decode each single- channel file the same as that for input multi-channel files which is mentioned before.
-There is an option for running single-channel de-noising and can be toggled with a checkbox
+You can  play and decode each single- channel denoised audio, same as that of input multi-channel files which is mentioned before.
+It has a checkbox, so if not nneded, it can be disabled.

 ![Section 2 of the GUI](https://github.com/iitbdaplab/iitbtcsgui2/blob/master/sec2.png)
-This is succeeded by single-channel dereverberation if it is enabled.
-For dereverberation, we have used {WPE[9] and NMF}, appearing in the drop-down.
-You can also choose to play or decode each of the dereverberated channel.
+This is succeeded by single-channel dereverberation with the similar options to play and decode each channel.
+For dereverberation, we have used {WPE and NMF} techniques.

 This stage is followed by localization with GCC-{PHAT,SCOT} available as options.
-Beamforming using the TDOA estimates obtained from the localization( expect for Beam- formit Tool).
+Beamforming using the TDOA estimates obtained from the localization( expect for Beamformit Tool).
 Options available in Beamforming are: {DSB, GEV, MVDR, NN-GEV, NN-MVDR}.

 Finally, after beamforming, a single-channel enhanced file obtained can be played or decoded.

 Note that the if selected, the order of single channel enhacements is : Denoising all channels > Dereverberating all channels > Beamforming.